 - Too much information on a page can easily overwhelm visitors.

 - There are some simple ways to minimize information overload.
 A common technique is chunking: breaking content into smaller chunks to help users understand and process it better.

 - A checkout form is a perfect example of this.
 Display, at most, five to seven input fields at a time and break down the checkout process into easy steps, as seen in the image.

 - Avoid jargon and industry-specific terms.
 The safest bet is to write for all reading levels and pick words that are easily and clearly understandable to everyone.
 Each unknown term or phrase that appears on the page will make it that much harder for visitors to understand the information. .

-- Minimize long sentences.
+- Minimise long sentences.
 Write in small, scannable segments.
 A web tool such as Yoast has a readability function.
 For example sentences should be 20 words or fewer.

-- Avoid capitalizing all letters.
+- Avoid capitalising all letters.
 All-caps text is fine for acronyms and logos.
 But it’s best to avoid all caps for paragraphs, form labels, errors, and notifications.

 While there are no one-size-fits-all rules, there are a few website design guidelines that will help you create a robust structure.
 A properly structured page will help visitors find each user interface element.

 - Make it predictable.
 Look at your competitors’ websites, identify common design patterns, and align with user expectations by using design patterns that are familiar to your target audience.